ayanworks/polygon-did-registrar/README.md

 ## Create

-Creating a DID refers to generation of a DID uri, based on either a newly generated wallet or users wallet.
+Creating a DID refers to generation of a DID uri, based on either a newly generated wallet or user's existing wallet.
+Note that the wallet should hold Matic tokens.

 Can be invoked using 2 methods